gmiaslab/pyiomica/README.md

 ## C. DOCUMENTATION

 Documentation for PyIOmica is built-in and is available through the help() functionality in Python.
-Also documentation is available at Read the Docs: https://pyiomica.readthedocs.io/en/latest/
+Also the documentation is available at Read the Docs: https://pyiomica.readthedocs.io/en/latest/

 ## D. ADDITIONAL INFORMATION